How the Middle East crisis has affected sporting events and athletes

 MIDDLE EASTERN F1 RACES HANG IN THE BALANCE

-Mohammed Ben Sulayem, who heads the global motorsport governing body FIA, said safety will be their main concern when taking a decision on next month's Formula One races in Bahrain and Saudi Arabia.
+Mohammed Ben Sulayem, who heads global motorsport governing body FIA, said safety will be the main concern when taking a decision on next month's Formula One races in Bahrain and Saudi Arabia.

 "Safety and wellbeing will guide our decisions as we assess the forthcoming events scheduled there for the FIA World Endurance Championship and the FIA Formula One world championship," he said on Monday.